Xyelidae: Imago (Adult)

 Xyelidae are small Hymenoptera.
 Most species are 3 to 5 mm long, but species of Macroxyela and Megaxyela of East Asia and North America are larger, measuring 10 to 15 mm.
 The imagines display a number of ancestral characters of Hymenoptera, which may be absent in more derived lineages of Hymenoptera.
 Those include the absence of a wasp waist (thorax and abdomen abut without constriction), presence of cenchri on the metathorax to fix the wings at rest, presence of an antennal grooming apparatus on tibia and first tarsomere of the fore leg, and presence of a molar tooth on the mandible.
 Most intriguing is the morphology of the antenna which bears a long and thick third article followed by a number of shorter and more slender antennomeres.
 This so-called synantennomere 3 is the product from the ontogenetic fusion of several antennal articles, and it is unique among the extant Hymenoptera species.
 In Pleroneura, Xyelecia and most species of Xyela the maxillary palps are strongly enlarged and bear specialized setae on the distal articles.
 The wing venation is the most complete among Hymenoptera: Only in Xyelidae the radial sector Rs furcates into the veins Rs1 and Rs2, while in other Hymenoptera Rs1 is absent.
 The females bear a more or less long ovipositor, which in some species of Xyela may be as long as the body.
 Morphology of the ovipositor and the ovipositor sheath are important characters for identification to species level.
-The penis valves of the males are densely setulous, which is a rare character state among the basal lineages of Hymenoptera.
+The penis valves of the males are densely setulous.
 Females and males mate with the bodies directing in opposite direction.
 In Xyelinae the genital capsule of the males are revolved for 180° after disclosure from the pupal skin (strophandry).
 Macroxyelinae are orthandrous after emergence.
 They mate in the same position as Xyelinae, but the male genital capsule is rotated yet in course of mating (facultative strophandry).